 Overview for creating an exam, more detail provided on each area in individual docs

-Before you set an exam you should have a User Group set up for the users you want to get the exam.
-An Exam can only be set to one User Group at a time.
+An Exam can only be set to one User group at a time.
 You can add people into the group after the exam has been set, and they will also be given access to the exam.

 When you're ready head over to the exams page to start creating your exam

 Give your exam a name and a short description if needed for your team, from here you can also add in a custom cover for your exam, else it will use a default cover.
 And select the group that will be sitting the exam.